mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Package-level variables have package scope which means they are accessible by all files in the package.
+They are never garbage collected and so are available for the entire life of the application in which they are used.
 If their name starts uppercase (exported) then they are accessible anywhere the package is imported.